 Update on Kauai Coco Palms Hotel, Kauai’s first and arguably most iconic resort ever.
 The place where the rich and famous once stayed and where Elvis Presley’s Blue Hawaii was filmed.

-The resort is still scheduled to open as a Hyatt managed property with 273 rooms, 77 suites, 3 restaurants, a cultural center, retail space and more.
-It will be part of Hyatt’s Unbound Collection, a group of upscale luxury properties.
+Depending on who you ask, the Kauai resort is still scheduled to open as a Hyatt managed property with 273 rooms, 77 suites, 3 restaurants, a cultural center, retail space and more.
+It is to be part of Hyatt’s Unbound Collection, a group of upscale luxury properties.

-A land dispute arose at Coco Palms last year when a group of Native Hawaiians who claim to be descendants of Kauai’s King Kaumualii began living on the property.
-Last month a judge refused to remove them from Coco Palms as more information was needed to determine the rightful owners.
-The developers have indicated that “the county recognizes us as the owner of the property, and so we see it as criminal trespassing.”
+1. A land dispute continues that arose last year when a group of Native Hawaiians claiming to be descendants of Kauai’s King Kaumualii began living on the property.
+Last summer a judge refused to remove them from Coco Palms as more information was needed to determine the rightful owners.
+A court date was set for this month.
+The developers have taken the position that “the county recognizes us as the owner of the property, and so we see it as criminal trespassing.”

 2. Flood zone concerns.
 We’ve heard that county engineering is saying that the resort, if rebuilt, would need to comply with current flood abatement standards.
 Those did not exist at the time of the original resort.
 That could result in significant unanticipated costs and delays in order to flood-proof large areas of Coco Palms.

 3. Is there a market for this new hotel?
 If the resort is ever rebuilt, how it can position itself in relation to other nearby Kauai hotels isn’t clear.
 Coco Palms is directly located on a very noisy stretch of Kuhio Highway, with no beach access.
 Competitive hotels have been built in recent years that, while not Coco Palms, offer beachfront locations at prices that could undermine the potential for profitability.